A director and an editor are both responsible for a film’s rhythm.

 So you have a great story and you have chosen the best script to go with it.
-The next step is to find talented actors and a director to help you bring your vision alive.
+The next step is to find talented actors and a director to help you bring your vision to life.

-You will now start production on the film but before that happens, you need to hire an editor.
+But before production starts, you need to hire an editor.

-How does an editor control the rhythm of a film?
+- How does the editor control the rhythm of a film?

-What is their thought process like when deciding what shots to use?
+- What is their thought process when deciding what shots to use?

-Does the editor always follow the script or are there times where they will change around dialogue or make cuts that were not in the script?
+- Does the editor always follow the script or are there times where they will change dialogue or make cuts that were not in the script?

 So many questions!
-And we hope to answer them all here in this guide.
+We hope to answer them all in this guide.

 What Do Editors Do In Film?